Subscribe to Pro or Enterprise plans to unlock this feature.

-This statistic highlights American Airline’s Passenger Enplanements starting from the Q1 of 2016 to the latest.
+This statistic highlights American Airlines’ Passenger Enplanements, reported on a quarterly basis from Q1 2016 onwards.

 American Airlines is the major holding of AMR Corp.
 The airlines serve customers worldwide.
 They provide passenger and cargo services across the world.
 Their domestic third party regional services run under the brand name American Eagle.
 The Company’s cargo division provides a range of freight and mail services with facilities and interline connections available across the globe.
 They operate a fleet of more than 1500 aircraft.
 Its services are divided into mainline and regional.
 Together the company operates more than 6500 flights per day.
 The mainline segment accounts for almost two-thirds of the company’s revenue, the remaining comes from regional and cargo services.
 The mainline segment runs around 900 aircraft and the regional service runs 600 aircraft.
 They use both Boeing and Airbus aircraft.
 It serves in more than 350 destinations across almost 52 countries.
 They run their operations through hubs in Chicago, Los Angeles, Miami, New York, Philadelphia, and Washington Dc with international services to Canada, Central and South America, Asia, Europe, Australia, and New Zealand.